China–Singapore relations: Cyber

 In July 2025, K. Shanmugam, Singapore's Coordinating Minister for National Security, stated that the country's critical infrastructure was attacked by UNC3886, a cyber-espionage group previously linked to the Chinese government.
 Singapore's Cyber Security Agency was deployed in the response to the attacks.

+On 7 June 2026, Singapore ordered YouTube, Facebook and X to block 14 posts that targeted the Indian community in Singapore and questioned the country's multiracial policies.
+Authorities said the content had likely originated from Chinese online platforms before spreading across social media, and accused it of promoting anti-Indian sentiment and racial division.
+The government described the posts as an attempt to undermine social harmony.

 Public opinion

 In July 2020, Singaporean journalist Maria Siow reported that many mainland Chinese, echoing official narratives, tend to view Singapore as a model for China.
 This perception stems from Singapore's status as a one-party dominant state, which is often characterised by political stability, limited dissent and low corruption.
-Singapore is also credited with having contributed to China's development during the period of Chinese economic reform, and Lee Kuan Yew is widely regarded by Chinese observers as an exemplary leader.
+Singapore is also credited with having contributed to China's development during the period of reform and opening up, and Lee Kuan Yew is widely regarded by Chinese observers as an exemplary leader.

 Singapore enjoys generally favourable views among Chinese respondents, as shown by multiple surveys conducted over recent years.
 A November 2020 study by scholars from the Lee Kuan Yew School of Public Policy and the University of British Columbia found that 69% of Chinese participants held positive opinions of Singapore.
 Similarly, a March 2022 survey funded by the European Regional Development Fund and conducted by the Central European Institute of Asian Studies reported that most mainland Chinese respondents viewed Singapore positively and regarded Singaporeans as friendly to Chinese travellers.
 Furthermore, according to a 2022 survey by Renmin University of China and the Global Times Research Center on Chinese views of ASEAN, Singapore was identified as the most appealing ASEAN member to Chinese respondents.
+According to a 2026 feeling thermometer poll by the Carter Center and Emory University, Chinese opinion of Singapore was on average 50 out of 100.

-From the Singaporean perspective, favourable views of China remain strong but nuanced.
+From the Singaporean perspective, favourable views of China remain strong.
 Polling data from Pew Research Center in 2022 and 2024 showed that 67% of Singaporeans expressed a positive view of China.
 A separate 2022 survey by the Central European Institute of Asian Studies similarly showed most Singaporean respondents holding positive views of China.
-According to Jamestown Foundation analyst Russell Hsiao, support for China in Singapore is generationally divided, with older Chinese Singaporeans generally expressing stronger affinity, while younger generations tend to feel less connected to China.
+According to Jamestown Foundation analyst Russell Hsiao in 2019, support for China in Singapore is generationally divided, with older Chinese Singaporeans generally expressing stronger affinity, while younger generations tend to feel less connected to China.
+A survey published in 2026 by the Pew Research Center found that 73% of Singaporeans had a favorable view of China, while 27% had an unfavorable view.